Elon Musk’s cost-cutting at DOGE has been a colossal failure. But he has achieved something more dangerous

 There is also growing evidence of discord between him and the President, a collapse of the political bromance that defined the final weeks of the 2024 election and the beginning of the second Trump administration.

-Things reportedly began souring last month after Musk donated millions to a MAGA-backed candidate that lost in Wisconsin.
+Things reportedly began souring in April after Musk donated millions to a MAGA-backed candidate that lost in Wisconsin.
 More recently, Musk allegedly flew to the Middle East with Trump to complain about an AI project his companies weren’t involved in, before publicly accusing Trump’s "One Big, Beautiful Bill" of undermining his work with DOGE.

-So with Musk's legal 130-day term as a 'special government employee' set to expire today, and Democrats gunning for his departure by that date, this is a good opportunity to suspend disbelief and evaluate his success so far.
+So with Musk's legal 130-day term as a 'special government employee' set to expire on Friday, and Democrats gunning for his departure by that date, Wednesday’s announcement was a good opportunity to suspend disbelief and evaluate his success so far.

 Musk's stated goal as the (apparently informal) head of DOGE was to slash government spending and save American taxpayers money.
 Before the inauguration, he claimed he could cut $1 trillion from the federal budget before September 30 by ending "waste, fraud, and abuse" — already a downgrade from his $2 trillion promise on the campaign trail.
 He further claimed that “most of the work” required to make this happen would be done within 130 days.